disclaimer

 How to Access Electronic Court Records in Wisconsin

 Parties interested in electronic access to Wisconsin court records may view the records through state websites such as the Wisconsin Case Search and the Wisconsin Circuit Court Access (WCCA).
-The WCCA only provides access to public court records and does not include information about confidential records such as juvenile delinquency, child protection, adoption, guardianship, parental rights termination, and civil commitment records.
+The WCCA only provides access to public court records and does not include information about confidential documents such as juvenile delinquency, child protection, adoption, guardianship, parental rights termination, and civil commitment records.

 Wisconsin Case Search and WCCA allow users to search for court cases using: